sharpslinger/https-solr/readme.md

 ### Pull the image
 `docker run sharpslinger/https-solr:latest`

+Alternatively, if modifying: do a `docker-compose up -d`

+Get the container ID from the running container, or a unique prefix:
-`docker ps -a` (get the container ID or a unique prefix; in the case of 0683b865494b you can shorten to 0683)
+`docker ps -a` (in the case of 0683b865494b you can shorten to 0683)

 ### Export the generated certificate
 if running Windows/Hyper-V containers the container has to be stopped